 Botanical Name: Saintpaulia hybrids

-Dependable bloomers, African violet plants top any list of favorite flowering house plants.
+Dependable bloomers, African violet plants top any list of favorite flowering houseplants.

 Dainty African violets form a low-growing rosette of dark-green, rounded leaves.
 Flowers rise above the leaves on fleshy stems and are available in a range of colors from white, pink or red, to all shades of violet-blue and purple, as well as bicolors.

 Thousands of cultivars have been introduced, providing us with some spectacular new choices.
 Flowers may be single, double, edged with white, or have large, frilly petals.
 There are also trailing, miniature and micro varieties.
 Choose the one you like.
 Looking for minis?
 'Little Delight' is a miniature hybrid with white blooms edged in purple.
 Petite 'Love Bug' has crimson semi-double flowers.

 They can be damaged by overwatering, cold drafts, or harsh summer sun, but otherwise caring for African violets is easy.
 Keeping the soil moist, giving it plenty of bright, indirect light, and regular feedings will help it to stay healthy and blooming.

+Brown leaves?
 Older leaves will shrivel and turn brown.
 This is normal.
 Cut them off because they can attract fungus.

 Careful with that water!
 Avoid getting the velvety leaves of African violets wet.
 Cold water, especially, will leave spots on the leaves and they won't come off.
 If the leaves need to be cleaned, brush them gently with a soft, dry brush, such as a small paintbrush.

 Origin: Eastern Africa